Physium/wjloh/_posts/2019-02-16-New-Year-New-FY.md

 ## New Year, New Financial Year, New Goals!

 So now that FY19 has finally come to an end, looking back at the past year I must say it has been pretty amazing.
 It's crazy how time flies and now I have officially spent a full Financial Year as a VMware employee.
-I experience how fast the company grew not only in termms of its profit but also its technology stack with all the different technology acquisitions and collaborations.
+I experience how fast the company grew not only in terms of its profit but also its technology stack with all the different technology acquisitions and collaborations.
 All I can say is I am simply excited at what is to come this year.

 One of my main goal this year is mainly to delve deeper into the Cloud Native Applications side of things.
 As technology progresses, people are constantly changing the way how applications is being developed and delivered in order to meet business demands.
 So feel free to join me on this journey as I will definitely be blogging about my experience.